Ste-Geneviève United Church (Ste-Genny's)

 OUR VISION: "Ste-Geneviève United Church's vision is to continue growing in our faith in Jesus Christ - and living it - by becoming a resource centre for the wellness of Mind, Body and Spirit, dedicated to providing opportunities, for the community at large and for our own congregation, to receive support in dealing with life's transitions."

-Many of the original Charter Members of this Congregation have either died or moved away and only Merci Rattigan is still on our Membership Roll.
+Many of the original Charter Members of this Congregation have either died or moved away and Merci Rattigan is the only Charter Member still on our Membership Roll.

 WE ARE AN ACTIVE CONGREGATION OF The United Church of Canada.